addozhang/obsidian-image-upload-toolkit/README.md

 3. Copy the Client ID.
 (Note: You only need **Client ID**.
 The Client secret is a private info that is not required by this plugin.
 Keep it safe with you)
 4. Paste this Client ID in plugin settings

+### Cloudflare R2 Setup

+To use Cloudflare R2 for image uploads:

+1. Sign up for a [Cloudflare account](https://dash.cloudflare.com/sign-up) if you don't have one.
+2. Enable R2 storage in your Cloudflare dashboard.
+3. Create an R2 bucket to store your images.
+4. Create an API token with permission to access your R2 bucket:
+   - Navigate to R2 > Overview > Manage R2 API Tokens
+   - Create a new API token with read and write permissions
+   - Copy your Access Key ID and Secret Access Key
+5. In the plugin settings, select "Cloudflare R2" as your image store and fill in:
+   - Access Key ID and Secret Access Key from step 4
+   - Endpoint: Your R2 endpoint URL (typically `https://<account-id>.r2.cloudflarestorage.com`)
+   - Bucket Name: The name of your bucket from step 3
+   - Target Path: Optional path template for organizing your images
+   - Custom Domain Name: You can use either:
+     - Your own custom domain if you've configured one for your bucket
+     - The free R2.dev URL (like `https://<random-id>.<account-id>.r2.dev`) that Cloudflare provides for public assets